AdamaJava/adamajava/README.md

 The code was created by members of the Queensland Centre for Medical Genomics at The University of Queensland as part of their participation in the International Cancer Genome Consortium ([ICGC](http://www.icgc.org)).

-The code is now being developed and maintained by the [Genome Informatics Group](https://www.qimrberghofer.edu.au/our-research/cancer/genome-informatics/) at the [QIMR Berghofer Medical Research Institute](https://www.qimrberghofer.edu.au).
+The code is now being developed and maintained by the [Genome Informatics](https://www.qimrberghofer.edu.au/our-research/cancer/genome-informatics/) and [Medical Genomics](https://www.qimrberghofer.edu.au/our-research/cancer/medical-genomics/) groups at the [QIMR Berghofer Medical Research Institute](https://www.qimrberghofer.edu.au).
 Documentation for the project is maintained in Markdown format and committed in the docs directory.
 To view the documentation, see the [AdamaJava project](https://adamajava.readthedocs.io/en/latest) at [Read the Docs](https://readthedocs.org/).

 While the repository contains code for dozens of utilities, the list below shows tools that are considered robust enough to be released for general use.